-4.18 The pursuit of optimum returns is a secondary priority to security and liquidity.
+4.17 The pursuit of optimum returns is a secondary priority to security and liquidity.
 This is particularly important in a period of significant political and economic uncertainty.
-Investment yields are expected to remain low for the short term in line with the UK base rate, however as per the latest projections (see Table 5) there is scope for investment yields to increase along with the base rate.
+The Bank Rate is forecast to rise to around 4.0% by the end of 2023/24 (see table 4 - Latest Interest Rate Projections) and investment yields are therefore likely to increase as a result.